What is EMDR therapy?

 EMDR therapy is very common around the world.
 In the United States, the Department of Veterans Affairs and Department of Defense list EMDR as a “best practice” in treating veterans experiencing PTSD.
 Research on EMDR includes dozens of clinical trials, research studies and academic papers.
 It has official approval from the World Health Organization (WHO) and government organizations and agencies in the United Kingdom, Australia and Germany, among others.

-For more information, access the citation here: my.clevelandclinic.org/health/treatments/22641-emdr-therapy
+For more information, access: my.clevelandclinic.org/health/treatments/22641-emdr-therapy

-Who needs to have EMDR therapy?
+Who should try EMDR therapy?

 EMDR can help people with a wide range of mental health conditions.
 Adolescents, teenagers and adults of all ages can benefit from this treatment.
 Some healthcare providers also specialize in EMDR for children.

-Why is this treatment used?EMDR therapy doesn’t require talking in detail about a distressing issue.
+EMDR therapy doesn’t require talking in detail about a distressing issue.
 EMDR instead focuses on changing the emotions, thoughts or behaviors that result from a distressing experience (trauma).
 This allows your brain to resume a natural healing process.
 While many people use the words “mind” and “brain” when referring to the same thing, they’re actually different.
 Your brain is an organ of your body.
 Your mind is the collection of thoughts, memories, beliefs and experiences that make you who you are.

 Reprocessing and repair

 When you undergo EMDR, you access memories of a trauma event in very specific ways.
 Combined with eye movements and guided instructions, accessing those memories helps you reprocess what you remember from the negative event.
+That reprocessing helps “repair” the mental injury from that memory.
+Remembering what happened to you will no longer feel like reliving it, and the related feelings will be much more manageable.

 How common is EMDR therapy?